Windrush Generation (2)

 Each ship will have a Log Book.
 The Log Book will contain the names and other details of each of the passengers who travelled on the ship from the Caribbean to the United Kingdom.

 Search for this ship’s Log Book in the Archives of the Caribbean.
+Each island should have its own Log Book.

 The Log Book will show the date of departure from the Caribbean and the date of arrival in the United Kingdom.

 Please check the spelling of the names.
-Bear in mind that passengers did not enter the names in the Log Book.
+Bear in mind that passengers did not enter their names in the Log Book.
 The details were entered by staff on duty at the time passengers boarded the ship.
 Names may be wrongly spelt.
 Look for spelling errors.
 Your first name may have been entered as your surname.
 The names of children may have been entered together under the name of one adult.

 With this initial search you may discover: